rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ## Specification
 - The oDAO SHALL be able to penalize stake at the node level when a [Penalizable offense](#penalizable-offenses) is committed
-- Legacy minipool deposits SHOULD be disabled
+- Legacy minipool deposits (ie, deposits not in megapools) SHALL be disabled
 - When Node Operators create validators, with `i` validators in the megapool prior to adding:
   - If `i < base_bond_array.length`: the required `user_deposit` is the amount of additional ETH to bring the user's total bond up to `base_bond_array[i]`.
   - If `i ≥ base_bond_array.length`:, the required `user_deposit` is `reduced_bond` per validator.